How does mileage allowance work in Romania?

 What is not included in the mileage allowance in Romania?

-- Travel expenses: these expenses cover the costs of various modes of transportation used during business travel, such as flights, taxis and public transport and are reimbursed separately from mileage allowances
+When using private cars for business trips in Romania, certain travel allowances and expenses are not included in the mileage allowance.
+Here's a detailed overview:- Travel expenses: these expenses cover the costs of various modes of transportation used during business travel, such as flights, taxis and public transport and are reimbursed separately from mileage allowances

 - Incidental expenses: these are additional costs that may arise during business travel, such as communication fees, parking charges and tolls and are reimbursed separately from the mileage allowance